Frequently Asked Questions

 3. I had my wisdom teeth removed yesterday and the pain medicine isn’t helping my pain.
 What should I do?

-Answer: The best regimen for acute pain control after wisdom tooth removal is a combination of non-narcotic and narcotic pain medication.
-If you have no kidney or liver problems, the best combination is 600mg of Motrin or Ibuprofen every six hours used in combination with the prescribed narcotic medication every six hours.
-If you put each medication on a separate schedule, you can take the Ibuprofen, then three hours later take the narcotic, three hours later take the Ibuprofen, etc. Alternating between these medications every three hours allows you to maximize your pain control, minimize unwanted side effects of the medication (nausea), and prevent overdose of either medication.
-If you have medical problems, please consult with your surgeon or medical doctor before starting a regimen like this.
+Answer: The best regimen for acute pain control after wisdom tooth removal is non-narcotic pain medication, specifically 600mg of Motrin or Ibuprofen (three over the counter pills) every six hours used in combination with 1000mg of Tylenol (two Extra Strength pills) every six hours.
+If you put each medication on a separate schedule, you can take the Ibuprofen, then three hours later take the Tylenol, three hours later take the Ibuprofen, etc. Alternating between these medications every three hours allows you to maximize your pain control, minimize unwanted side effects of the medication (nausea), and prevent overdose of either medication.
+If you have medical problems such as kidney or liver disease, please consult with your surgeon or medical doctor before starting a regimen like this.
 Also, make sure you are well hydrated if you are taking Ibuprofen or Motrin for longer than 24 hours.
 Please contact our office if you have been on this pain control regimen for longer than 3 days.

 4. What is a “Dry Socket” and how do I know if I have one?